LamininSolutions/mfsql-connector/source/version-control/index.rst

 #. spMFUpdateMFilesToMFSQL resolve issue of removal of class table objects
 #.
 Update all example scripts for using the context menu to include ProcessBatch_ID and other changes
 #.
 Update the Web API to respond to the newly designed VAF.
 #.
 New functionality was added to allow for parameterised processing of additional properties.
 This has affected a range of procedures.
-Refer to the guide for more details
+Refer to the guide for more details.
+Related procedure is SpmfSetAdditionalProperty and table MFClassProperty
 #.
 Add VaultRoles to MFUserAccount dataset
 #.
 Add ServerRoles to MFLoginAccount dataset
 #.
 Upgrade spMFCheckAndUpdateAssemblyVersion to include updating when assemblies failed to load.